RachelCampbell01/Hyperbolic-Knots-In-TxI/IncNonHyperbolic.md

 <h1> <u> Table of Knots in TxI </u> </h1>

-<p> The table on this page shows the 18565 links corresponding to knots in TxI found, using the link names from the <a href="http://katlas.org/wiki/The_Thistlethwaite_Link_Table"> Thistlethwaite link table</a>.
-It also shows each link's crossing number, and whether or not <a href="https://snappy.math.uic.edu/index.html#"> SnapPy</a> determined it to be hyperbolic. </p>
+<p> The table on this page shows the 18565 links corresponding to knots in TxI found, using the link names from the <a href="http://katlas.org/wiki/The_Thistlethwaite_Link_Table">Thistlethwaite link table</a>.
+It also shows each link's crossing number, and whether or not <a href="https://snappy.math.uic.edu/index.html#">SnapPy</a> determined it to be hyperbolic. </p>

 <h2> <u> Filter results by </u> </h2>